marcanuy/simpleit-hugo-theme/README.md

 [/exampleSite/config.toml](https://github.com/marcanuy/simpleit-hugo-theme/blob/master/exampleSite/config.toml)
 for theme customization options.

+# Customizing styles for your website

+If you want to change some styling to fit your own website needs, copy the following files to your website root path and edit them:

+- `assets/sass/custom_variables.scss`: customize variables used by Bootstrap.
+- `assets/sass/styles.scss`: your main website styles with all Bootstrap variables avaiable.

 # Notes for developers

 If you plan to change something or contribute to theme development